EMAIL NOW: Save the GEICO trees/Save Brookdale Park

-Mature trees lining the GEICO parking lot along Willard Avenue, Chevy Chase, MD
+Mature trees lining the GEICO parking lot along Willard Avenue, Chevy Chase, MD.
+The developer, EYA, has asked for permission (a variance to the Montgomery County Code) to remove all of them.

 All of these trees are protected by Chapter 22A of the Montgomery County Code.

-However, the developer, EYA, has asked for permission from the County (i.e. a variance) to allow them to remove most every specimen tree on the property.
-(They don’t need permission to remove the smaller trees - the ones that are under 24 inches in diameter - and it looks like they are removing most of them too.)
+However, EYA has asked for permission from the County (i.e. a variance) to remove almost every one of these beautiful old specimen trees from the GEICO campus.
+(According to the Code, they don’t need permission to remove smaller trees under 24-inches in diameter; their plans indicate they are removing most of them too.)

-Please send an email to the Planning Board and staff and the County Council
+Please send an email to the Planning Board and staff, the Montgomery County Council members.

 To: